-This time I generated the model with the division processing, so I need to combine the parts.
+This time I generated the model with division processing, so I need to combine the parts.

 ※There is a gap.

-※Transform only the stairs and slope by using FFD tool (which is shown as purple wireframe).
+※Transform only the stairs and slope by using FFD tool (which is shown as a purple wireframe).

-※ How it looks after adjuting the positions
+※ How it looks after adjusting the positions

-Photogrammetry cannot reproduce reflection and transparency exactly, so the shape would break down or have holes.
-For Zeniarai Benten VR, I corrected the broken parts according to the type of problems:
+Photogrammetry cannot exactly reproduce reflection and transparency, so the shape will break down or have holes.
+For Zeniarai Benten VR, I corrected the broken parts according to the type of problem:

 - Move vertices to fill the gap.